WHAT SHOULD WE EXPECT WHEN WE ARRIVE ON THE FIRST DAY OF CAMP?

 Should your child require an Epi-Pen, we ask that they carry their own at all times.
 In addition, please provide us with a second one to be held in our office in case of emergency.
 It will be returned to you on your child's last day of camp.

-When planning lunch and snacks for your child; PLEASE NOTE that we are obligated to comply with the Leo Baeck Food Policy.
-When planning, please be sure to follow the guidelines indicated below:
+If your child is not part of the meal plan: When planning lunch and snacks for your child; PLEASE NOTE that we are obligated to comply with the Leo Baeck Food Policy.
+Please be sure to follow the guidelines indicated below:

 No pork or pork products;